slowernews/wisdom-tldr/README.md

 > *'Choose a life you want and then create the things you need around it.
 A girl, a job, a friend, all of those should help you achieve the life you want.
 If it doesn’t, get rid of it.'*

 > *'You have only so much energy and so much time.
 Every moment wasted on the affairs of others subtracts from your strength.'*

+> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*